Unidata/awips2/docs/install/install-cave.md

 !!! note "As of 4/24/2023, the direct install method has been completely simplified!
 No admin priviledges or extra software needed."

-Both the [direct installation method](#method-1-direct-windows-install) and [virtual machine (VM)](#method-2-linux-virtual-machine) method are straight forward installs.
 !!! warning "At the moment, the VM option may not render all products in CAVE (ex.
 RGB composites of satellite imagery)"

 ### Method 1: Direct Windows Install

-This method has been simplified to include python packaged with CAVE so no other software installation in necessary.
+This method has been simplified to include python packaged with CAVE so no other software installation is necessary.
 The CAVE shortcut on the Desktop is a `.bat` file that updates your env variables only when CAVE is launched, so it will not mess with any other python applications or environments.

 #### System Requirements